Butterflies are vibrant, eye-catching additions to our gardens which conjure up images of sunshine, and the warmth and colour of flowery meadows.

 Butterflies are good environmental indicators, so if their populations are going up or down we get a good sense of how well the rest of the environment is doing.

-Unfortunately, butterflies and moths aren’t doing too well at the moment.
-Their habitats have faced catastrophic declines and once-common species like the small tortoiseshell have dropped by up to 80% in the last 30 years in some areas.
+Unfortunately, their habitats have faced catastrophic declines and once-common species like the small tortoiseshell have dropped by up to 80% in the last 30 years in some areas.

 The good news is that we can help butterflies and moths through gardening.